dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/about-laravel-service-container/en/2025-07-09-about-laravel-service-container-en.md

 ```

 ## Defining Dependency Resolution in a Service Provider
-According to the [official documentation](https://laravel.com/docs/11.x/providers), it’s recommended to define dependency resolution inside the `register` method of a Service Provider.
+According to the [official documentation](https://laravel.com/docs/11.x/providers), it's recommended to define dependency resolution inside the `register` method of a Service Provider.
 Service Providers are where you can register many aspects of a Laravel application, such as dependency resolutions and event listeners.

-Let’s try defining a dependency resolution in a Service Provider.
+Let's try defining a dependency resolution in a Service Provider.

 First, create a Service Provider.
 Run the following command to create TestServiceProvider: